Lemon Bakewell Slices

 • Because the dough is quite soft and a little sticky, I find it sometimes breaks apart when you lift it to put it into the pan.
 If this happens, just smooth the ‘bits’ out and press the pastry into the corners with your fingers.

-• Try not to forget to pre-bake the pastry!
+• Don’t forget to pre-bake the pastry!
 I did this one time.
 The lemon slices were still pretty good, but the pastry layer wasn’t crisp enough.

 8 photos showing how to make frangipane for lemon bakewell slices

-• My biggest tip for the lemon curd is… get a good store bought version to keep the cakes simple.
+• Get a good store bought version to keep the cakes simple.

 • You don’t need as much lemon curd as you think you might – only about 3 tablespoons.
 Don’t spread it quite to the edges of the pastry.
 This will minimize the risk of the slices sticking to the baking paper too much.